ifoulidis/isaiah-porfolio/outstatic/content/projects/grappling-hq.md

 - Responsive design for optimal performance on desktop and mobile devices.
 - Subtle effects and animations for a high-quality user experience.
-- Contact page.
+- Contact page with Google Maps integration.
 - Google Analytics.

-- Google Maps location.
+  ### Coming Soon
+- Martialytics integration for signing up new students.
+- Competition page with possible use of Outstatic for content management.

 ## Technical Details